God never made a Canola plant, so where does Canola Oil really come from?

 What IS the healthiest oil for cooking?

 The best, healthiest oil out there is Virgin Coconut Oil.
 The Medium-Chain-Fatty-Acids (MCFAs) are beneficial to your body/health in many ways.
-It is great to cook with, can take heat up to med-high, and is great to add to smoothies for an energy boost.
+It is great to cook with, can take heat up to med-high, and can be added to smoothies for an energy boost.

 I could go on and on about this, but you will want to pick up the book Eat Fat, Lose Fat by Dr. Mary Enig and Sally Fallon.
 This book discusses the many benefits of coconut oil in greater depth, along with some recipes.